Did you know that you can explore different wine regions from the city of San Sebastián?

 San Sebastian airport is located in the neighboring town of Fuenterrabia, only 20 km from San Sebastian.
 Right in the border with France.
 The French town with which it borders is Hendaye.

-It is a very small airport and only has connections with Madrid and Barcelona.
-Once landed everything is very simple because as soon as you land you are at the cab rank.
-If you are a large group of people I recommend organizing a transport as in this area of Spain there is no Uber.
+It is a very small airport with connections with Madrid, Barcelona, Canary islands and London.
+Once you landed everything is very simple because as soon as you land you are at the cab rank.
+If you are a large group of people I recommend organizing a transport.
+I recommend organizing transportation, especially during busy times, as I have received complaints from many customers about the lack of taxis.
+Apart from know this situation is going to change because reciently UBER landed in San Sebastian and the Basque Country.
+You can also choose to take a public bus or a private tour.

 Biarritz airport